akshayshelke1/ecommerce-realtime-log-analytics/README.md

 - E-commerce Real-time Log Analytics is ideal for businesses seeking real-time log monitoring, data analytics, and continuous deployment on the cloud.
 Its modular architecture allows easy integration with existing systems, making it a versatile solution for modern e-commerce platforms.

-This project is perfect for demonstrating AWS cloud architecture, DevOps CI/CD practices, and data analytics capabilities, making it suitable for Solutions Architect and Cloud Engineer portfolios.

 ## Architecture Overview

 ![Actual architecture diagram!](https://github.com/akshayshelke1/automated-cicd-pipeline/blob/main/architecture/architecture.png)